-Field Name Definition Screen Saver Timeout (min) Sets the time (in minutes) for the session to be idle before the screen saver activates.
+Field Name Definition Idle Timeout (min) Sets the maximum time (in minutes) for the session to be idle before it is closed.
+The default value is 3 minutes.
+The maximum value is 60 minutes.
+A value of 0 disables the idle timeout.
+Screen Saver Timeout (min) Sets the time (in minutes) for the session to be idle before the screen saver activates.
 The default value is 10 minutes.
 The maximum value is 60 minutes.
 A value of 0 disables the idle timeout.
 Keyboard Type Sets the keyboard type.
-Choose the type of keyboard connected to the User 1 and User 2 ports on the KVM.
+Choose the type of keyboard connected to the User 1 and User 2 ports on the KVM/net.
 The options from the drop-down list are shown in the figure.
-US Cycle Time Change the cycle time (in seconds) within a 3 to 60 seconds range.
+Cycle Time Change the cycle time (in seconds) within a 3 to 60 seconds range.
 The default is 5 seconds.
 Escape Sequences Redefine the common escape sequence portion of each hot key, which allow administrators to perform common actions while connected to KVM ports.